 GT-Sun portable electric waterless toilet bowl

-If you’re looking for a portable compost toilet that can be used as almost any private bathroom, check out the Sun-Mar GTG portable electric toilet.
+If you’re looking for a portable composting toilet that can be used as almost any private bathroom, check out the Sun-Mar GTG portable electric toilet.
 This composting toilet is new to the market, but Sun-Mar is one of the leading manufacturers of compost toilets.
-Simply put, the GTG connects to a 110V socket (with 240V adapter) and has a liquid/solid separator.
+Simply put, the GTG connects to a 110V socket (with a 240V adapter) and has a liquid/solid separator.
 Additional mounting brackets are included if you want to make the GTG a more durable duel.

 There is no standard composting chamber for a more permanent installation as this composting toilet is designed to be used anywhere.
 Instead, you should use a hard container to collect, compost, and empty it regularly.
 However, this model is an upgrade from camping toilet seats, with exhaust fans and fans to help keep odors under control.